Vintage-Story/open_configuration/README.md

 ## Hot reload

-Configs saved via the in-game editor take effect immediately — no server restart needed.
+Configs saved via the in-game editor take effect immediately no server restart needed.

 **`LoadSynced`** gets hot reload automatically.
 When a player with `controlserver` privilege saves a config through the Mods settings tab, the server re-reads the file, updates the in-memory config object in place, and re-syncs all currently connected clients.
-No code changes required in the consuming mod.

 **`LoadModConfig` / `Load`** (non-synced configs) can opt into hot reload with `WatchModConfig`:

 ```csharp